Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Has anyone every tried putting 4 to 8 ounces of cream cheese, evaporated milk, and a small can of sliced mushrooms in their tuna casserole recipe?
 I did along with the normal ingredients of cream of mushroom soup and diced onions stirred into elbow macaroni.
 I fixed it last week and it was fantastically smooth and creamy.
 The family just loved it!
 They are asking me to fix it again and soon.
 Anyway, I just wanted to know if anyone has ever tried it before?
 If you haven't, do try it as a smooth twist on an old American favorite.

 Make the macaroni and cheese using the instructions on the box.
 While the noddle are cooking/boiling, add the the chopped onion so it will cook with the noodles.
-After the macaroni and cheese is made, add the tuna and the can of peas.
-Mix well and pour into a baking dish and sprinkle shredded cheddar on it.
-Bake for 20 minutes on 250 degrees F.

 By Supooh from Waynesboro, VA

 Mix soup and milk in small casserole dish.
 Add tuna, 1 cup potato chips, and peas.
 Sprinkle top with remaining chips.
 Bake at 350 degrees F for 45 minutes.